axelitus/cmmi_l2-up-project/en/CMMI.md

-# CMMI Maturity Level 2
+# CMMI v1.3 Maturity Level 2 (L2)

-This project folder structure is compatible with the [CMMI-DEV v1.3 Technical Report](http://www.sei.cmu.edu/library/abstracts/reports/10tr033.cfm) released on November 2010 by the [Software Engineering Institute](http://www.sei.cmu.edu) of the [Carnegie Mellon University](http://www.cmu.edu).
+The [CMMI-DEV v1.3 Technical Report](http://www.sei.cmu.edu/library/abstracts/reports/10tr033.cfm) was released on November 2010 by the [Software Engineering Institute](http://www.sei.cmu.edu) of the [Carnegie Mellon University](http://www.cmu.edu).
+The scope of this description covers only up to the maturity level 2 (L2).

 ## Process Areas

 The CMMI-DEV specification describes 7 Process Areas (PA) that support the maturity level 2 (L2).
-The PAs that are covered by this folder structure and templates are (in alphabetically order):
+The PAs that are covered by this folder structure and templates are (in english alphabetically order):

 * Configuration Management (CM)
 * Measurement and Analysis (MA)